Rhian Nokes: Rugby career

 Nokes played club rugby for Maesteg Celtic and Pencoed Phoenix.

 Nokes represented the Wales women's national rugby union team, being one of six uncapped players named in the squad for the 2016 Women's Six Nations Championship.
 Following her conviction in 2018, Nokes was given a lifetime ban by the Welsh Rugby Union.

 Personal life

-In June 2018, Nokes was sentenced to seven years in prison at Swansea Crown Court after being pleading to counts of sexual activity with a child, inciting a child to engage in sexual activity, and sexual activity with a child while in a position of trust.
+In June 2018, Nokes was sentenced to seven years in prison at Swansea Crown Court after pleading guilty to counts of sexual activity with a child, inciting a child to engage in sexual activity, and sexual activity with a child while in a position of trust.
 She had been pretending to suffer from a brain tumour and was accused of using the illness and her position as a sports coach to engage in a relationship with a 15-year old girl.
-Nokes had been employed at a school in Port Talbot when she met the pupil who was 13 at the time.
-Nokes claimed that she was suffering from a terminal brain tumor, shaved her head and faked seizures to trick people.
+Nokes had been employed at a school in Neath when she met the pupil who was 13 at the time.
+Nokes claimed that she was suffering from a terminal brain tumour, shaved her head and faked seizures to trick people.
 The pupil later informed police that Nokes had "manipulated" her into a relationship.